ayushmunjial/android-photos-app/README.md

    git clone https://github.com/ayushmunjial/android-photos-app.git
    ```
 2. **Open in Android Studio**:
-   Open  project in Android Studio (latest stable version recommended) and allow Gradle to sync.
+   Open the project in Android Studio (latest stable version recommended) and allow Gradle to sync.
 3. **Run & Login**:
    Connect an Android device or launch an emulator, press **Run** (`Shift + F10`), then log in as **admin** or create new users via the admin interface.